 Global Hits Summary

 The Global hits sub-tab shows a bar graph and a table of daily totals that summarize each type of hit made on your site.
-If you are looking for the total number of hits regardless their type, look at the right column, specifically the right corner displays the total count of them.
+If you are looking for the total number of hits regardless their type, look at the rightmost column that shows the total count.

 If it is good to know the total number of hits you get in a period of time, it is even more interesting to know how those visitors found your site. b2evolution tracks all the visits and let you check granulated data that may work for any kind of statistics and optimizations that you would to perform, using that valuable information as a main source of reference.

-The global hits in this view are categorized as following, according several pre-defined types, most of them by their User Agent record.
+The global hits in this view are categorized as in the following list, according to several pre-defined types, most of them by their User Agent record.

 - RSS/Atom: feed readers.
 These are not even identified by the User Agent but by the fact that they hit XML feed pages.